Code4Community/Code4Community.github.io/tutorials/react-jsx-tutorial.md

 ## Part 1: What Are React And JSX?

+Before we get into making your own application, a little background information is helpful.

 ### React

 [React](https://reactjs.org/) is a JavaScript framework developed and maintained by Facebook and a group of open-source developers.
-It is generally regarded as the most popular web development framework, but is rivaled by Angular and Vue.
+It is generally regarded as the most popular web development framework, especially at smaller companies, but is rivaled by Angular and Vue.
 There is great reading out there about the differences between them and the advantages of each, but that is beyond the scope of this tutorial.

-Here is a "Hello, World" React page:
+As a taste of what's to come, here is a "Hello, World!" page in React:

 ```javascript
 import React from 'react'